subwayfootlong/BRRTC/projects/IoT Gateway API/README.md

       | Token | (FROM INFLUXDB) |
       | Organization | Initial_Organization |
       | Bucket | (MachineName) |
+   3. Create a new flow and insert the Aedes broker.
+You can use the Mosquitto broker snap but I find using that limiting and cumbersome.

 ## InfluxDB
    Accessed on localhost:8086